 The healthcare interpreter’s career path includes attaining a national interpreter certification.
-Interpreters are part of the patient care team.
+Interpreters are essential healthcare workers and an integral part of the patient care team.
 National certification puts the medical interpreter profession on par with other professions, including other allied healthcare professionals.

 CCHI offers an independent, national, comprehensive certification program to medical interpreters of all languages since 2009.
 Our CoreCHI™ and CHI™-Spanish certifications are accredited by NCCA; these are the only accredited interpreter certifications in the U.S. CCHI is dedicated to supporting professional healthcare interpreters who value the power of education and certification.

 To read more about CCHI’s 10 years of certification efforts – click here.

 Keynote on Language Access in the U.S. by Mara Youdelman, J.D.

 Keynote on the State of the Medical Interpreter Profession in the U.S. by Johanna Parker, M.A.

 Notes from the Roundtable discussions on current issues of medical interpreting

 Stay healthy and safe!
 Thank you for your service.